ARgorithm/toolkit/docs/docs/tutorials/bubblesort.md

 </div>

-We need to define `array` which would be our array that we will sort
+We need to define `array` which would be the array that we will sort.

 <div class="termy">